Nu1 Lyrae

 This is a blue-white hued B-type subgiant star with a stellar classification of B3 IV.
 It is a suspected variable.
 The star has nearly seven times the mass of the Sun and, at an estimated age of about 40 million years, is spinning with a projected rotational velocity of 145 km/s.
 It radiates approximately 1460 times the solar luminosity from its photosphere at an effective temperature of 14,534 K.

-Nu1 Lyrae has four faint visual companions, the nearest being a magnitude 13.0 star at an angular separation of 34.1 arc seconds along a position angle of 76°, as of 2009.
+Nu1 Lyrae has five faint visual companions listed in the Washington Double Star Catalog, the nearest being a magnitude 13.0 star at an angular separation of 33.7 arc seconds along a position angle of 76°, as of 2015.